typelevel/fs2/site/docs/guide.md

 The `Concurrent` bound on `F` is required anywhere concurrency is used in the library.
 As mentioned earlier, users can bring their own effect types provided they also supply an `Concurrent` instance in implicit scope.

 In addition, there are a number of other concurrency primitives---asynchronous queues, signals, and semaphores.
-See the [Concurrency Primitives section](concurrency-primitives) for more examples.
+See the [Concurrency Primitives section](concurrency-primitives.md) for more examples.
 We'll make use of some of these in the next section when discussing how to talk to the external world.

-### Exercises
+### Exercises Concurrency

 Without looking at the implementations, try implementing `mergeHaltBoth`: